 Cruise into A Coruña, passing the impressive Tower of Hercules after lunch.
 Pay a visit to the tower, the only working Roman lighthouse in the world, visit the local market, and learn about the architectural phenomenon that earned the town the nickname "The Glass City."
 Take a late afternoon bike ride around the area’s picturesque coastal villages before we sail.
 (B,L,D)

 Anchor in Villagarcia de Arousa and take a day trip to the Galician countryside, where you’ll visit a winery, watch fisherman as they collect mussels, and enjoy the verdant Galician landscapes from the river.
 Alternatively, travel to Santiago de Compostela, and visit the cathedral that has welcomed millions of pilgrims over the centuries.
 Enjoy a typical Galician musical performance and a tapas lunch at the adjacent Hostal dos Reis Católicos.
 (B,L,D)

 Day 7 — Oporto, Portugal

 Arrive in the UNESCO World Heritage site of Oporto in the late morning.
 The birthplace of port wine, Oporto straddles a gorge on the Douro River, linked by numerous bridges and filled with medieval architecture.
 See the famous azulejo tiles of the region and take in the views form the iron masterpiece Ponte Dom Luis.
 Learn the secrets of port-making during a tasting at a port house.
 (B,L,D)

 Enjoy breakfast onboard before disembarking for your transfer to the airport.
 (B)

-Book by March 31, 2017 and receive complimentary round-trip international airfare from New York, or choose to apply the savings as a credit to your expedition cost We'll also cover your bar tab on board and all tips for the crew.
+Book now and receive complimentary round-trip international airfare from New York, or choose to apply the savings as a credit to your expedition cost We'll also cover your bar tab on board and all tips for the crew.

 Book More and Save